srijrao/obsidianpluginattempt/docs/2025-10-19-simplifying-model-selection.md

 ## Update: October 20, 2025 - Final UI Refinements

 ### Changes Made
-Following user feedback, two additional refinements were implemented:
+Following user feedback, several refinements were implemented to improve consistency and reduce code redundancy:

 **1. Replaced Dropdown with Fuzzy Modal Button**
 - Changed "Selected Model" from a regular dropdown to a button